scipy-conference/scipy_proceedings/papers/chiranth_siddappa/chiranth_siddappa.rst

 This project made extensive use of the Python ecosystem through the use of pip, Jupyter, and many other packages.
-The reader is encouraged to view the :code:`caf-verilog` source code and view the releases that have been made :cite:`caf-verilog`.
+The reader is encouraged to view the :code:`caf-verilog` source code :cite:`caf-verilog` and view the releases that have been made on PyPI :cite:`caf-verilog-pypi`.
-All of the simulation source code and modules that are used in this project are generated through the `caf-verilog` Python package that has been released on PyPI :cite:`caf-verilog-pypi`.
-While working on this project, many design changes occurred and test verification was done by loading the output files and investigating them in the Jupyter notebook.
 When designing modules, a first test of what a signal should look like when operated on was done using the interactive plotting ability that is provided :cite:`jupyter`.
 The generation of the modules was done using Jinja which provides both template parsing and rendering :cite:`jinja`.